Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 By the way, the card you’ve just seen is one of the “Basic” Card Types.

-Tthe “Basic” card type allows you to perform the traditional flashcard studying.
+The “Basic” card type allows you to perform the traditional flashcard studying — Question in front, Answer at the back.

 The Cloze deletion, on the other hand, is a “fill-in-the-blank” type of card.

-Like I said, I like to use Tags instead of subdecks.
+Like I said earlier, I like to use Tags instead of subdecks.

 Why tags?
 Because it simplifies everything.
 You need not worry about creating subdecks for each subject because you can use “Custom Study” more selectively later on.